Operational Policy 2.4 – Planning for school sites

 Historically an unintended interpretation/evolution of the original policy and the Planning and Development Act 2005 resulted in the Department of Education sharing half of the entire road construction costs.

-The revised policy clarifies that the subdivider/landowner is responsible for the construction of all roads within the subdivision including those adjacent to school sites, with the Department of Education responsible for the cost of (reimbursing):
+The policy clarifies that the subdivider/landowner is responsible for the construction of all roads within the subdivision including those adjacent to school sites, with the Department of Education responsible for the cost (reimbursing):

-• pedestrian paths on the school site side of the road and
+• pedestrian paths on the school site side of the road; and

 • 50 per cent of on-street embayments and raised pedestrian crossings where directly attributed to the government school site.

-With improved early engagement, the Department of Education will have an understanding of where school sites are proposed and how the site relates with the surrounding road network.
-It is expected that the subdivider will liaise with the Department of Education ahead of road construction to ensure that traffic modifications for the school site are undertaken to the Department’s satisfaction.
+It is expected the subdivider will liaise with the Department of Education ahead of road construction to ensure that traffic modifications for the school site are undertaken to the Department’s satisfaction.
 Reimbursement for the road infrastructure items (costs) in accordance with the policy may be sought from the Department of Education.

 School sites experience peaks and troughs in student numbers - how does the policy assist in managing this challenge?

-Suburbs experience demographic changes over time which can impact on enrolment numbers and, in some cases, the need for school sites.
+Suburbs experience demographic changes over time, which can impact enrolment numbers and, in some cases, the need for school sites.
 Rather than prematurely disposing school sites that are not required in the short-to-medium term, the Department of Education and the Western Australian Planning Commission see value in allowing for adaptive re-use.

 Additional requirements or conditions may also form part of lease agreements, and/or be inserted in the local planning scheme and/or development approvals.
 It is acknowledged that in some cases the closure and/or sale of a school site may be the preferred option.